ssscassio/alphabot2-simulator/README.md

 - `/alphabot2_vertical`: Used to control **Tilt** from Pan-Tilt using `std_msgs/Float64` (degree between -90 and 90)
 - `/alphabot2_horizontal`: Used to control **Pan** from Pan-Tilt using `std_msgs/Float64` (degree between -90 and 90)
 - `/alphabot2_camera/image_raw`: Publishes `sensor_msgs/Image` from the camera module.
+- `alphabot2_top_sensors_middleman`: Receives info from Gazebo top sensors and retransmits in standardized format to `/alphabot2/top_sensors`.
+- `alphabot2_bottom_sensors_middleman`: Receives info from Gazebo bottom sensors and retransmits in standardized format to `/alphabot2/bottom_sensors`.
-- `/alphabot2/top_sensors`: Publishes the result of the top sensors to be used by the real robot and the simulated robot.
+- `/alphabot2/top_sensors`: Receives the result of the top sensors to be used by the real robot and the simulated robot.
-- `/alphabot2/bottom_sensors`: Publishes the result of the bottom sensors to be used by the real robot and the simulated robot.
+- `/alphabot2/bottom_sensors`: Receives the result of the bottom sensors to be used by the real robot and the simulated robot.

 ## Testing controls